lambda-science/lambda-science.github.io/docs/aboutme.md

 # Who am I

-I'm Corentin Meyer, I have a PhD in Biomedical AI and currently work as an AI developer at Alcatel-Lucent Enterprise (ALE).
+I'm Corentin Meyer, I have a PhD in Biomedical AI and currently work as an AI Engineer at Alcatel-Lucent Enterprise (ALE).
 I combine both expertise in computer science (data science, AI/ML research, development and engineering and software development) as well as strong scientific expertise with 5 years background in biotechnology.
 I enjoy using my skills for health-related topics both as a biologist and computer scientist.
 What I enjoy the most is actually creating tools for non-technical people that automatize long task and make their life easier.
 I also love to do some teaching and popularizing science.
 I used to teach bioinformatics and machine learning (lectures and practicals) at the Biotechnology School of Strasbourg (ESBS).

 # Why am I doing with this